zhinst/laboneq-applications/docs/sources/tutorials/index.md

 ## Introduction

-This section of the documentation provides practical guides and examples on how to use the components of the LabOneQ Applications library.
+This section of the documentation provides practical guides and examples on how to use the components of the LabOne Q Applications library.

 ## Getting Started - Defining your Experimental Setup